 In addition to the admission requirements listed above, students who earned their degree(s) outside the United States must submit all relevant documentation to World Education Services, Inc. (WES) for evaluation and interpretation.
-Students should request that WES perform a course-by-course evaluation, and they should have a report sent directly to Manchester University at the following address: Office of Graduate Studies, Manchester University, 604 E. College Avenue, North Manchester, IN 46962.
+Students should request that WES perform a course-by-course evaluation, and they should have a report sent directly to Manchester University at the following address: Manchester University, Department of Exercise and Sport Sciences, Attn: Dr. Mark Huntington, 604 E. College Avenue, North Manchester, IN 46962.
 Information about WES can be found at www.wes.org.
 Students are responsible for payment of fees to WES (not Manchester University) for this service.

 Applicants who meet all of the admission requirements will be awarded regular admission status.

 Conditional admission may be awarded under the following circumstances:

 - Student does not meet regular admission standards but shows evidence of capability to achieve success in the graduate program;

 - Student’s academic background indicates that additional undergraduate course work is warranted before or concurrent with enrollment in graduate classes.